jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ```
 3. How do I learn the names of the templates to use as values for the tags?

-You can either look at Templates in the SLA Architect in AGM or run: **Get-AGMSLT**
+You can either look at Templates in the SLA Architect in Web GUI or run: **Get-AGMSLT**

-4. What if I don't want all instances to be added to AGM
+4. What if I don't want all instances to be added?

 This function has to add them all to ensure each instance is examined.
-If you add them to AGM and then delete them from AGM, they won't be added back in a second run because an Actifio label with a value of **unmanaged** will be added to them.
+If you add them then delete them, they won't be added back in a second run because an Actifio label with a value of **unmanaged** will be added to them.